 What is the P/E Ratio?

-The Price-to-Earnings (P/E) ratio is a fundamental financial metric used to evaluate the valuation of a company’s stock.
-It compares the current market price of a company’s shares to its earnings per share (EPS).
+The Price Earnings Ratio (P/E Ratio) shows the link between a company's share price and earnings per share (EPS).
+It is a fundamental financial metric used to evaluate the valuation of a company's stock.
+It compares the current market price of a company's shares to its earnings per share (EPS).
+It allows comparisons with the company's past performance, similar companies, or the overall market.
+In simple terms, the P/E ratio tells investors how much they are willing to pay for each rupee of profits the company generates.

 Finding multibagger stocks is important for building wealth.
 Discover potential multibaggers at Sovrenn Discovery